-Per Trinity College policy, you are required to wear a face mask in the classroom, from the beginning to the end of class.
+Per Trinity College policy, you are required to wear a face mask in the classroom for the first week of classes, from the beginning to the end of class.
+Given the ongoing nature of the pandemic we will continue with to uphold a face mask requirement while in class for the remainder of the semester.
 Masks must cover your nose and mouth completely.
 There are no exceptions to this policy.